 Lamp Depreciation: The depreciation value of each lamp (Lumens / lamp x lamp depreciation = actual lumens).
 Lamp depreciation may include fixture dirt or lens depreciation, where applicable.

 Ballast: The type of ballast on the light fixture.
 Default ballasts are available in the list.
 To specify a ballast that is not included in the list, select Custom and enter the value in the field below.

 Volts: The voltage of the light fixture.

 Mounting: How the light fixture is mounted.
 Default mounting types are available in the list.
 To specify a mounting that is not included in the list, select Custom and enter the value in the field below.

 Arm Length: The length of the arm of the fixture.
 In photometric calculations, the light source is moved this distance from the insertion point of the light fixture block.
-See the section for more information on specifying this elevation.
+See the Distance Input Format section for more information about specifying this length.